How Technology Can Help Nurses’ Mental Health

 - Talkspace – This online therapy platform provides users confidential support from a licensed therapist through a HIPAA-compliant app.
 They offer several plans to meet your needs and lifestyle.

-- BetterHelp – Another online therapy service, BetterHelp users can purchase access to licensed, trained, experienced and accredited psychologists, marriage and family therapists, clinical social workers and professional counselors.
+- BetterHelp – Another online therapy service, BetterHelp users can purchase access to licensed, trained, experienced and accredited psychologists, marriage and family therapists, clinical social workers, and professional counselors.

 - Happify – This website was created to help you overcome negative thoughts, stress, and life’s challenges.
 You can take a test that will give you a happiness score and then develop a plan to improve it.

 Games and puzzles – When is a game more than a game?
-A review of research published in American Psychologist found that video gameplay might provide learning, health and social benefits, while a study in Frontiers in Psychology found action video gameplay might reduce rumination and increase subjective and objective cognition in depressed people.
+A review of research published in American Psychologist found that video gameplay might provide learning, health, and social benefits, while a study in Frontiers in Psychology found action video gameplay might reduce rumination and increase subjective and objective cognition in depressed people.
 And with mobile device technology, relief may be as easy as reaching into your pocket.

 Some games that can help improve mental health include:

-- Tetris – According to an article in Very Well Mind, problem solving helps lower anxiety.
+- Tetris – According to an article in Very Well Mind, problem-solving helps lower anxiety.
 Perhaps, no game is better than making order out of chaos than Tetris.
 You can play free online, and there are versions available for your mobile devices.

 - Personal Zen – A free game you can play on your iPhone or iPad, Personal Zen helps reduce stress and anxiety, even if used only a few minutes per day, a few times per week.
 It’s perfect for playing when on a break at work.

 This information should never be substituted for contacting your physician or mental health professional.
-If you are feeling overwhelmed, anxious, or having any problem that is interfering with your daily life, you may benefit from the experience of a trained professional.
+If you are feeling overwhelmed, anxious, or have any problem that is interfering with your daily life, you may benefit from the experience of a trained professional.